Affiliate links on Android Authority may earn us a commission. Learn more.

 However, the average foldable costs a pretty penny compared to the vast majority of other handsets on the market.
-The last thing you want to do is drop your new purchase, as foldable displays are cutting-edge technology and pricey as well.
+The last thing you want to do is drop your new purchase, as foldable displays represent cutting-edge technology.
 But what’s the damage to your wallet if your foldable phone needs a screen repair?
 We’ve got you covered with our rundown, including the first-gen foldables from 2019.

 Samsung Galaxy Z Flip